 Since then, home prices have risen continuously.

-The REIDIN-GYODER New Home Price Index is calculated monthly, and covers 70 projects and about 22,500 properties, presented by 28 developers.
+Based on the REIDIN´s Gyoder New Home Price Index, new home prices have risen by 69.3% since January 2010.
+Houses measuring 101-125 sq. m. have experienced the highest price increases, rising by 74.8%.
+The REIDIN-GYODER New Home Price Index is calculated monthly, and covers 70 projects and about 22,500 properties, presented by 29 developers.

 In 2002, the Turkish property market was first opened to foreign buyers, but they were only allowed to purchase properties in a few zones, and under the "reciprocity clause" only nationals of countries allowing Turkish citizens reciprocal rights - like Britain, Germany and the Netherlands - were allowed to buy properties.